rmountjoy92/VectorCloud/README.md

 * stage mulitple robots commands via interactive form and bulk send commands to vector

 ## Soon
-* create SQLAlchemy database for storing commands and remove all global variables
 * develop RESTFUL API
 * document code
 * create how to install/run section in readme